Aralia: planting, cultivation and care

 - Add some well-rotted compost mixed with garden soil.

-- Replace soil around the plant, and firm down lightly.
+- Replace soil around and firm lightly.

 - Water generously.

-Continue to water in the weeks following planting.
+Continue to water in weeks following planting.

 Aralia elata